coverprice/postgres_row_history/README.md

 4) Modify your configured tables with INSERT, UPDATE, DELETE, TRUNCATE.
 5) Commit the transaction.

-At the end, there will be 1 new row in the `changelog` table providing metadata about the change (c.f. a git log entry), and 1-many rows associated with it in the `changelog_row_history` table that detail the delta values that were INSERT'ed, UPDATE'd, DELETE'd, or TRUNCATE'd.
+This results in 1 new row in the `changelog` table providing metadata about the change (c.f. a git log entry), and 1-many rows associated with it in the `changelog_row_history` table that detail the delta values that were INSERT'ed, UPDATE'd, DELETE'd, or TRUNCATE'd.

+These can be inspected or used to reconstruct the state of the row at any given point in time.
+(See below for more info)

 ## Design considerations

-- Fails if changes are attempted outside a transaction.
+- Fails with an excpetion if changes are attempted outside a transaction.
 This prevents poorly-written app-code from accidentally modifying a logged table without first setting up a changelog.
 - Triggers functions are generic, and any table-specific options are passed in as parameters.
 No need for customized trigger functions for each logged tables.
 - Should support ignoring certain columns, that the user may not want to log because they're too noisy, large,